orassayag/nodejs-learning-v2/README.md

 ### Prerequisites

-You'll need to install VSCode, Node, and clone the application, run npm i.
+You'll need to install VSCode, Node, and clone the application, and in the terminal run npm i.

 ## Built With